Have access to the cluster as a user with

 following in the

 The service recommends only upgrades that have been tested and have no serious issues.
-If your cluster is on Latest.1 and OKD suggests Latest.4, then it is safe for you to update from .Latest.1 to .Latest.4.
+If your cluster is on 4.1 and OKD suggests 4.4, then it is safe for you to update from 4.1 to 4.4.
 Do not rely on consecutive patch numbers.
-In this example, Latest.2 is not, and never was, available in the channel.
+In this example, 4.2 is not, and never was, available in the channel.
 The update service will not suggest updating to a version of OKD that contains known vulnerabilities.

 Update stability depends on your channel.
 The presence of an update recommendation in